 A cosy Torquay cottage providing ideal family accommodation on the English Riviera.

 Three bedrooms: 1 x double, 1 x single, 1 x adult bunks.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
-Sitting room with gas fire.
+Sitting room.

 About the location